Our goal is to help you increase clarity and

 We have specific topics that we are sure to cover based on the program; however, as we work through the curriculum, client concerns often come up and we want to thoroughly address each area of need.
 No two couples are exactly alike and our goal is to help each couple know themselves and each other better.
 This usually requires that we spend more time on certain topics than others.

 Sometimes, we find that an issue either tangents too far from the material we are discussing or the time needed to completely explore the topic is greater than the time allotted.
-In those cases, we are open to scheduling additional sessions for $115 USD per session.
+In those cases, we are open to scheduling additional sessions.
 The couple can either request the additional session(s) or we may suggest that the additional sessions be scheduled due to our experience in counseling with premarital couples.

 - We’re having trouble.
 Can we address those issues or is this lecture-style counseling?